 The RPL Practitioner Network, Ireland

 The RPL Practitioner Network is a community of practice for people working and interested in RPL, proposed in 2014 through the Irish Universities Association and THEA (formerly the IOTI) by representatives from the Cork Institute of Technology and Maynooth University.
+The Network is led by a Steering Group comprising representatives of THEA, IUA,ETBI, Teagasc, Aontas, the NCGE, ETBs and QQI.
 For more information click here.

 Ireland participates in the European Inventory on the Validation of non-formal and informal learning, published by CEDEFOP.
 The Inventory examines progress nationally and internationally in the implementation of the 2012 Recommendation on the Validation of non-formal and informal learning.
 (For more information click here).
 The 2018 Update is available here.